16 smart ways to use vinegar to clean your home naturally

 The more people learn about what’s in traditional cleaning products — and the potential health effects they may cause down the road — the more they’re searching for natural alternatives.
-However, the “greenwashing” of products has made it difficult to discern the truly environmentally-friendly, non-toxic stuff from money-making, accountability-skirting ploys (not to mention, “green” products tend to be pricey, and in many cases, sold in plastic bottles).
-An inexpensive, simple, natural alternative?
+However, the “greenwashing” of products has made it difficult to discern the truly environmentally-friendly, non-toxic stuff from money-making, accountability-skirting ploys.
+An inexpensive, simple and natural alternative?
 Using vinegar to clean.

-Here’s what you need to know about cleaning (almost) everything with vinegar, from how it works, where you should avoid using it, and a lineup of how-to basics.
+So, here’s what you need to know about cleaning (almost) everything with vinegar, from how it works, where you should avoid using it, and a lineup of other how-to basics.

 What can you not clean with vinegar?

-While vinegar does have antibacterial and disinfectant properties, there is no scientific evidence that it can kill viruses, such as COVID-19.
+While vinegar does have antibacterial and disinfectant properties, there is no scientific evidence that it can kill viruses, such as flu or COVID-19.

 Do you have to rinse after cleaning with vinegar?